luisDVA/luisdva.github.io/_posts/2024-09-17-filenames-to-vars.md

 Nice little function above, it can take an optional vector with the names of the variables being added and if none are provided, it will use "v1", "v2", etc. Hard-coded "_" as separator here, but that could be an argument too.

-For one of the files chosen at random, let's compare the output from reading the csv normally vs appliying the new function with and without the vector of variable names.
+For one of the files chosen at random, let's compare the output from reading the csv normally vs applying the new function with and without the vector of variable names.

 {% highlight r %}